Any Bookings Moved / Certificate Bookings

 All travel details and information are e-documents and sent by email approximately 45 days prior to your departure.
 Reservations must be paid in full and all required Guest Information Forms must be received for this to happen.
 We ask that you submit all required Guest Information Forms no later than 60 days prior to your departure.
 Late receipt of Guest Information Forms and Final Payment will delay your travel details.

 We recommend that you consider purchasing a travel protection plan to help protect you and your trip investment against the unexpected.
 We recommend that you purchase a plan that provides coverage for Trip Cancellation, Trip Interruption, Trip Delay, Baggage Loss or Delay, Emergency Medical Expense and more.
-For more information, visit the Travel Protection page under the Booking tab on our main website.
+For more information, visit the Travel Insurance page under the Travel Resources tab on our main website.

 Should you wish to purchase the protection plan, please call our Sales Counselors for plan costs and further details on the plan.

 The product descriptions provided here are only brief summaries and may be changed without notice.
 Benefits and rates may vary by state of residence.
 The full coverage terms and details, including limitations and exclusions, are contained in the insurance Policy.
 Travelex Insurance Services CA Agency License #0D10209.
 Travel Insurance is underwritten by, Berkshire Hathaway Specialty Insurance Company; NAIC #22276.